kc01-8/photoshopCClinux/README.md

 ```bash
 ./PhotoshopSetup.sh -d /mnt/myfiles/photoshop -c /mnt/cache
 ```
-when no options are given, the installer script will use the default path, the uninstaller script and others will detect your custom path so there is no problem, I recommend using the `-d` option  and having the default cache directory. this feature is currently being tested, and will be added to `setup.sh` later
+If no options are given, the installer script will use the default path, The uninstaller script and others will detect your custom path so there is no problem,

 <div align="center" class="tip" markdown="1" style>